bacalhau-project/bacalhau/docs/examples/model-inference/Openai-Whisper/index.md

     Fetching results of job '215dc3ca-e59a-4a06-9272-0be8304f1e1d'...2022/10/28 08:13:02 failed to sufficiently increase receive buffer size (was: 208 kiB, wanted: 2048 kiB, got: 416 kiB).
 See https://github.com/lucas-clemente/quic-go/wiki/UDP-Receive-Buffer-Size for details.

-After the download has finished you should see the following contents in results directory
+After the download has finished we can see the following contents in results directory:

 ```bash